6 Tax Tips for End of Financial Year

 - The tax rate for Superannuation contributions (15%) is less than the company tax rate and most personal tax rates.

-Please note that a contribution needs to be received by the Fund by 30th June 2018 to be tax deductible this year.
+Please note that a contribution needs to be received by the Fund by 30th June 2019 to be tax deductible this year.
 Also please check any insurances within your super fund and speak to a trusted financial adisor about your individual circumstances.

 - Bad Debts